xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/cloudfilters.md

 Once a filter has been applied, all the images and prices are updated at once.

 To configure filters, open the **Cloudfilters** tab on the **Catalog** -> **CloudSearch & CloudFilters** page in the Admin area.
 ![cloudfilters.png]({{site.baseurl}}/attachments/ref_25POvGjV/cloudfilters.png)

-You'll see a screen with 2 tabs - **SET UP FILTERS** and **SMART FILTER SELECTION FOR SEARCH**.
+You will see a screen with 2 tab sections, **SET UP FILTERS** and **SMART FILTER SELECTION FOR SEARCH**.
 ![cloudfilters-1.png]({{site.baseurl}}/attachments/ref_25POvGjV/cloudfilters-1.png)

-The **SET UP FILTERS** tab is the main one.
-It contains filters gathered automatically through your store based on all the product attributes, tags and vendors defined.
-You can enable/disable the filters and change the filters settings:
+The section **SET UP FILTERS** is the one where you will do the general setup of your filters.
+This section contains filters generated automatically based on all the product attributes, tags and vendors defined in your store.
+You can enable/disable any filters and change the filter settings:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span">![filter-settings-1.png]({{site.baseurl}}/attachments/ref_25POvGjV/filter-settings-1.png)</div>
   <div class="column" markdown="span">![filter-settings.png]({{site.baseurl}}/attachments/ref_25POvGjV/filter-settings.png)</div>
 </div>

-If a filter is disabled it's not displayed in the storefront.
+If a filter is disabled in the **SET UP FILTERS** section, it is not displayed on the storefront.

 Besides the filters listed in the **SET UP FILTERS** tab there are default filters (category, price and manufacturer) that are always present in addition to the filters you enabled.